First Tuesday Program - “Can You Eat That?”

-The National Park Service and the United States Fish and Wildlife Service recently released their Draft Environmental Impact Statement (EIS) for Grizzly Bear Restoration in the North Cascades Ecosystem.
-The draft EIS is available for public review and comment at this website through April 28th.
+The Grizzly Bear Restoration in the North Cascades Ecosystem draft Environmental Impact Statement (EIS) from the National Park Service and the United States Fish and Wildlife Service is available for public review and comment at this website through April 28th.

 on the ENews mailing list

 315 Riverside Avenue / PO Box 71 Winthrop, WA 98862 509.996.2870